Jealous of a competitor’s new website?

 Here are some of the best reasons to redesign your website:

-- If your site isn’t mobile-friendly in 2018, then you needed a new site two years ago.
+- If your site isn’t mobile-friendly, then you needed a new site two years ago.
 Mobile-friendliness is a huge ranking factor for Google, and if your site is unusable on a smartphone, you’re going to need to call a developer.

 - Are protentional customers finding your website in the first place?
 If you aren’t showing up in Google, it could be time for a new site designed with strategy in mind.